 This project is modeled after Health Leads.

-The person in this fieldwork intern positon will be actively engaged in program implementation and refinement, with primary responsibility for resource navigator oversight, coordination and ongoing training.
+The person in this fieldwork intern position will be actively engaged in program implementation and refinement, with primary responsibility for resource navigator oversight, coordination and ongoing training.
 All activities will involve extensive engagement directly with students, patients and clinical providers and administration.
 Most of the person’s time will be spent at clinic sites providing direct supervision and support to the resource navigators.

 Ideal student candidates for this position will have: